refacktor/ec2-spotter/README.md

 # Running ec2-spotter

-The 24x7 version works differently from the 'classic' version, so check the respective sub-directory.
+The '24x7' version works differently from the 'classic' version, so check the respective sub-directory.

 # How does it work?

 See above.

+# Which one should I use?

+The '24x7' is in Production use at CTC.
+The 'classic' version was tested but never went live.